Botox or botulinum toxin is a type of protein produced by bacterium Clostridium botulinum. This same toxin causes botulism.

 Generally, a nursing diploma is not very popular because it takes a period of two years to finish the diploma and yet the course does not provide any degree upon completion.

-Added to this, various nursing associations and organizations are claiming diploma to be out of trend completely, thus, encouraging and motivating more and more aspiring students or nurses to go for a bachelor’s degree.
+Added to this, various nursing associations and organizations are claiming diplomas to be out of trend completely, thus, encouraging and motivating more and more aspiring students or nurses to go for a bachelor’s degree.

 You will benefit more if you have a master’s degree in nursing too.